Yang Tong receives Acta Student Award

 Yang Tong, a graduate student in the Department of Materials Science and Engineering, has received the prestigious Acta Student Award for 2013.
 This award honors the best student contribution to Scripta Materialia in 2013.
 The competition is very tough for this award, and only best papers are chosen.
 Tong also contributed to Acta Materialia in 2013.
 Both Scripta and Acta are high impact journals.
 Tong’s contribution to Scripta has gained a lot of attention in the metallic glass community and has been very popular on the Elsevier website.

-Dr. Zhang and Dr. Weber win the (EFRC) Grant
+Dr. Zhang & Dr. Weber win the EFRC Grant

-GSS representative for graduate students in the MSE department is Adam Lindsey.
+The GSS representative for graduate students in MSE is Adam Lindsey.

 Students from MSE 250 (Introduction to Materials Kinetics and Transport Phenomena) had the opportunity to connect the theory learned in class to the actual experiments at the Scintillation Materials Research Center (SMRC).
 Dr. Mariya Zhuravleva and Mrs. Merry Koschan kindly showed the MSE 250 undergraduates how Czochralski and Bridgman methods were used to grow single crystals, while Dr. Yanfei Gao, the instructor of MSE 250, had taught the underlying theories in class.
 The abstract concepts of forced and natural convection, thermocapillary convection, and motion of solid/liquid interface became better understood by the students, as shown by their smiling faces.

 Dr. Lundin Receives AWS Award